Northwood High School (Irvine, California): Academics

 The school operates on an alternating block schedule, in which students attend odd-period classes (1, 3, 5, and 7) on one day, and even-period classes (2, 4, 6, and 8) the following day.
 Classes are 90 minutes long, and meet for either 18 weeks (semester) or 36 weeks (year-long).
 On Tuesdays and Thursdays, students attend a tutorial session, which lasts for 35 minutes between the first and second classes of the day, and can be used at the students' discretion.
 Every Wednesday is designated a "late-start," in which classes start an hour later than the regular schedule.
 All students, with the exception of seniors, are required to take a minimum of six classes per semester.
-Seniors are required to enroll in a minimum of five classes for the fall semester and four for the spring.
+Seniors are required to enroll in a minimum of five classes for the fall and spring semester with the option of enrolling in local community college courses.

-In 2005, 2009, 2013, and 2021, the school was recognized as a California Distinguished School and in 2006 was also named a Blue Ribbon School.
+In 2005, 2009, 2013, 2021, and 2024, the school was recognized as a California Distinguished School and in 2006 was also named a Blue Ribbon School.

 Location and layout

-Northwood High School sits in a narrow valley in the foothills of the Santa Ana Mountains, and was surrounded by working avocado groves at its founding.
-Currently, the surrounding land is now Orchard Hills, a residential community extending north from the existing community of Northwood Pointe.
+Northwood High School sits at the foothills of the Santa Ana Mountains, and was surrounded by working avocado groves at its founding.
+The surrounding land is now Orchard Hills, a residential community extending north from the existing community of Northwood Pointe.
 Northwood High School's site had been designated for a high school from the very beginning as part of the Irvine Company's master plan, which was drafted in 1960.

 Student activities

 The music program has received the Grammy Signature School award multiple times, the latest in 2015.

 In 2006, the Northwood Marching Band won 1st in 5A division at The Huntington Beach High School Surf City Open.
 In 2008, the band placed 1st in 5A division at the Newport Beach Open.

 Northwood's Speech and Debate team has won the title of #1 Speech and Debate Team in Orange County.
 In 2018, Northwood students won the title of State Runner-Up Champions at the California High School Speech Association Championships.

 In 2018, Northwood's Boys Swim Team won the title of CIF and State Champions.

 In 2021, Northwood's Football team won the Pacific Valley League Championship before capturing the CIF Southern Section D11 Championship.
 This was Northwood football's first Southern Section Championship.

 In 2022, Northwood Football again won a CIF Southern Section Championship, this time D8, after winning the Pacific Hills League Championship.
 The most accomplished football team in school history went on to win the 2022 CIF 4-AA Regional Bowl game and play in the CIF 4-AA finals.
-The team was led by Adam Harper a first-team all Orange County selection, who played RB, Safety, and returned kicks.
+The team was led by Adam Harper, a first-team all Orange County selection, who played RB, Safety, and returned kicks.

+In 2024, Northwood's Flag Football team won the CIF Southern Section championship in the inaugural Division 2 championship game.
+The Timberwolves were led by captains Natalie Keith, Elisa Kung, and Ava Cruz, along with Rebekah Welch and Sailor Kensrue.